woleet/woleet-proofkeeper/README.md

 Once the proof receipts are ready, the tool automatically gathers them from the Woleet platform and stores them beside the timestamped or sealed files (in a Chainpoint file named 'filename'-'proofID'.(timestamp|seal)-receipt.json).

 The tool rescans the folders every 15 minutes, so any file added to one of the folders will be automatically timestamped or sealed.

+It is also possible to make timestamping or sealing file by file.
+With this manual action, the proof receipts will be saved in a defined folder.

 To sum up, this tool can be used to generate and maintain the set of proofs of timestamp or proof of seal for all the files of a set of directories.